Acral Mutilation Syndrome

-Breeds: Cockapoo, Cocker Spaniel, English Cocker Spaniel, English Springer Spaniel, German Shorthaired Pointer, German Wirehaired Pointer, Giant Schnauzer, Miniature Schnauzer, Mixed Breed (Dog), Old English Sheepdog, Rat Terrier, Standard Schnauzer, Unspecified Breed, American Hairless Terrier, Sheepadoodle
+Breeds: American Hairless Terrier, Cockapoo, Cocker Spaniel, English Cocker Spaniel, English Springer Spaniel, German Shorthaired Pointer, German Wirehaired Pointer, Giant Schnauzer, Miniature Schnauzer, Mixed Breed, Mixed Breed (Dog), Old English Sheepdog, Rat Terrier, Sheepadoodle, Standard Schnauzer, Unspecified Breed

 Acral Mutilation Syndrome (AMS) is a rare autosomal recessive genetic disorder that affects sensation in the extremities of dogs.
 Autosomal recessive disorders are disorders that can be passed from either parent and require two copies of the gene to show symptoms.
 This disorder results in a progressive mutilation of their pads and paws due to the absence of pain or other sensation.
 Affected dogs will over-groom, lick, or bite their pads and paws to the point of bleeding and ulceration.
 Often times, affected puppies will also be smaller than the rest of their littermates.

 In severe cases, the dog will sever claws, digits, and footpads.
 This results in:

 - paronychia (infection of the tissue adjacent to the nail)

 - ulcers on the bottom and top of the paws

 - nail loss

 Single or multiple feet can be affected, though dogs can walk without pain or lameness.
 Motor skills, coordination, and reflexes all appear to be normal.